surifirstpin/biplus_documentation/docs/SavingReports.md

 - **Info** displays any specific information about the report.

-- **Privacy** you can save the report in any one of the following priv to provide access.
+- **Privacy** you can save the report in any one of the following privacy option.

   - **Private ()** report saved in private section and accessed by the user itself.
   - **Public ()** the report is saved in public section and accessed by all the users.